nichirindev/whipit/README.md

 * survive
 * don't die
 * become gaming legend
-* or uninstall in 2 minutes (most realistic outcome)
+* or leave the site in 2 minutes (most realistic outcome)

 ---